 - Demonstrate with an example.
 Post the example on the wall.

 - BUT THEN: show them a wrong way to do it.
 Bonus if this is a silly example (name on the back, upside down on the bottom, etc).
-Now post the non-example.
+Now post the non-example on your wall.

-Black belt: Ask for some silly non-examples from the class: write it backwards, write in a spiral, use yellow crayon.
+- Bonus: Ask for some silly non-examples from the class: write it backward, write in a spiral, use a yellow crayon.

 I’m sure you’ve seen the same writing problems pop up year after year.
 These recurring problems are perfect non-examples.
 Rather than becoming frustrated by them, use them.